COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 POWERS TO STOP OR TO PROPOSE TO STOP THE SERVICES OR PERMISSIONS WHICH THEY HAVE BEEN PROVIDING

-However, when some individuals or enterprises do not comply with regulations, how the functions securing social rights can deal with them?
-They can resort to the traditional means of appealing to the process of trials, but they can do otherwise.
-While the functions protecting the liberal rights have their own power of the public armed forces, the functions securing social rights have their own power to stop or to propose to stop the services or the permissions which they have been providing or permitting.
-For example, when some enterprises do not comply with regulations, the functions securing social rights can invalidate the business license which have been issued to them.
-Moreover, the functions securing social rights can stop the supplies or permissions of ports, water, gas, electricity, information, and so on which they have been providing or permitting.
-When some individuals abuse some welfare, they can stop it and some other welfare that they have been providing the individuals.
+However, when some individuals or enterprises do not comply with their regulations, how the functions securing social rights can function to them?
+They can resort to the traditional means of appealing to trial processes, but they can do otherwise.
+While the functions protecting the liberal rights have their own power of the public armed forces, the functions securing social rights have their own power to stop or to propose to stop the services or the permissions which they have been providing.
+This power can also be called the "Power (of S system's Own) to Stop Services (or the Like) (with Which It Has Been Providing Us)."
+For example, when some enterprises do not comply with some regulations for the preservation of nature, the functions securing social rights can invalidate the business licenses which have been issued to them.
+Moreover, the functions securing social rights can stop the accesses or access permissions to ports, water, gas, electricity, information, comuication network, and so forth which they have been providing them.
+When some individuals abuse some pieces of welfare, they can stop them and some other pieces of welfare which they have been providing those individuals with.
 Such invalidation or stop is a sufficient sanction and power in the modern society.
-In such ways, the functions securing social rights have their own power to stop or to propose to stop the services or the permissions which they have been providing, and they hardly need any public armed forces or trials.
-This power originates from their having been securing social rights in itself.
+Thus, the functions securing social rights have their own power to stop or to propose to stop the services or the permissions which they have been providing others with, and they hardly need any public armed forces or trial processes.

-Moreover, those powers are effective against public powers including state powers.
-Above all when the public armed forces or the civil officers controlling it behave themselves unconstitutionally or illegally, those powers are effective to restrain these behaviors.
-For example, when the military or the civil officers controlling it run wildly to autocracy or aggressive war, the functions securing social rights can stop the money, electricity, water, gas, communication network, information in itself, and so on and can weaken the military.
+Moreover, this power is effective against public powers including state powers which in turn include public armed forces.
+Above all when the public armed forces or the civil officers controlling them behave themselves unconstitutionally or illegally, this power is effective to restrain those behaviors.
+For example, when the military or the civil officers controlling them run wildly to autocracy or aggressive war, the functions securing social rights can stop the money, electricity, water, gas, communication network, information in itself, and so forth and can weaken the military.
 Here a few legal disputes will occur.
 In order to prevent them, it need to be provided in the constitution that when some individuals or public officers or organizations behave themselves unconstitutionally or illegally, the organization securing social rights has the right and duty to stop the services and permissions with which it has been providing them.

 DEMOCRATIC SYSTEMS WHICH NEED TO FUNCTION IN THE FUNCTIONS SECURING SOCIAL RIGHTS

-Excluding the public armed forces, the functions controlling and checking it, and the prosecution, most of the administrative power is functions securing social rights.
-In the functions securing social rights, not only are the strict public armed forces, the strict process of trials, the strict separation of the three powers, and the strict rule of law unnecessary, but also, if they are too strict, they are not appropriate.
-Then how about democratic systems.
+Excluding the public armed forces, the functions controlling and checking them, and the prosecution, most of the administrative power is functions securing social rights.
+In the functions securing social rights, not only are the strict separation of the three powers, and the strict rule of law unnecessary, but also, if they are too strict, they are not appropriate.
+Then, how about democratic systems.

-If the administrators of the functions securing social rights are appointed or selected by those who have political, economical, or social powers, their interests precede, and the social rights of general citizens are hardly secured.
+If the administrators of the functions securing social rights are appointed or selected by those who have political, economical, or social powers, their interests are given priority to, and the social rights of general citizens are hardly secured.
 Therefore the administrators of these functions need to be elected directly or indirectly by general citizens.

-One of the causes of the failure of old communism or socialism was that the planner of the economics were absorbed in struggle for power with the inner or outer part of the party and that they could not concentrate on the planning of economics or that those who are fit for not that planning but that struggle became the planner.
-There is struggle not only with the outer part but also the inner part of the proletariat.
+In addition, one of the causes of the failure of old communism was that the planners of the economy were absorbed in struggle for power inside or outside of the party and could not concentrate on the planning of the economy or fell into inability or that those who are fit for not that planning but that struggle became those planners.
+There is struggle not only outside but also inside of the proletariat.
 Old communism or socialism did not expect the struggle for power inside the proletariat.
 Though elections may be a kind of struggle for power and fierce, they are not as fierce as any other kind.
-Democratic systems are also necessary so that the administrators cannot be absorbed in struggle for power, that they can concentrate on the planning of economics, and that those who are fit for the planning can be selected.
+Democratic systems are also necessary so that the administrators cannot be absorbed in struggle for power, that they can concentrate on the planning of the economy, and that those who are fit for that planning can be selected.
 However, another of the the causes for that failure was that not small part of the gross domestic product was spent for the expansion of armaments in the Cold War.
-However, the main cause of such expansion was again struggle for power in the bureaucracy inside the party.
+All the same, the main cause of such expansion was again struggle for power in the bureaucracy inside the party.
 The elections of holders of powers in democratic systems reduce such struggle for power in general.
 Therefore democratic systems are necessary for all things including the security of social rights.

-General citizens might be unable to see the details of their policy and the accuracy of their asserted competences.
+General citizens might be unable to understand the details of their policy and the accuracy of their asserted abilities.
 However, most of the security of social rights is to satisfy the daily drives and desires, to increase pleasure emotions, and to decrease displeasure emotions.
-Therefore it is not a bad thing that general citizens elect the planners of the policy for the security of social rights not by rationality but by emotions.
+Therefore it is not a bad thing for general citizens to elect the planners of the policies for the security of social rights not by rationality but by emotions.

-Above all in the functions securing social rights, it is necessary to prevent political powers' cohesion with and bribery from economic powers.
+Above all in the functions securing social rights, it is necessary to prevent political powers' collusion with and bribery from economic powers.
 In order to prevent them, democratic systems by general citizens need to function.
-Of course, it is the strict separation of the three powers and the strict rule of law that need to function to such cohesion and bribery.
-From the beginning, the strict separation of the three powers and the strict rule of law need to function against the illegal or unconstitutional behaviors by public officers in general.
-It is necessary and possible that they are applied to all public functions including the functions protecting liberal rights and democratic and separative systems and those securing social rights.
+Of course, the strict separation of the three powers and the strict rule of law need to function to such collusion and bribery.
+From the beginning, the strict separation of the three powers and the strict rule of law need to function to the illegal or unconstitutional behaviors by public officers and organizations in general.
+It is necessary and possible that they are applied to all the public functions including the functions protecting liberal rights and democratic and separative systems and those securing social rights.

-However, this can lead to governments' manipulating public opinion, flattering the people, seeking the national interest excessively in the international society, and so on.
-However, they are not as bad as autocracy, despotism, and so on.
-Mental manipulation is not so bad as physical manipulation, that is, violence.
-In addition, general citizens are deceived by them because their social rights are not secured.
-For example, they are deceived by flattering the people and seeking the national interest excessively because their minimum lives are in danger.
-Also in order for general citizens not to fall into them, social rights need to be secured to a degree.
+However, above all, the democracy in the functions securing social rights tend to fall into (1) governments' manipulating public opinion, flattering the people, seeking national interests excessively in the international society, and the like.
+All the same, they are not as bad as (2) autocracy, totalitarianism, and the like.
+Mental manipulation (1) is not as bad as physical manipulation (2), that is, violence.
+In addition, general citizens are deceived by (1) because their social rights are not secured.
+For example, they are deceived by flattering the people and seeking national interests excessively because their minimum lives are in danger.
+Also in order for general citizens not to fall into the (1), social rights need to be secured to a degree.

-However, it is so only in the functions securing social rights.
-It should not be so in the functions of the rule of law protecting liberal rights explained earlier.
+However, (1) can be permitted only in the functions securing social rights.
+The harm which the functions securing social rights tend to fall into like (1) needs to be excluded completely from the functions protecting liberal rights.
 For this very reason, we need to seek the separation of the functions protecting liberal rights and those securing social rights.

 SOCIAL RIGHTS AND THE RIGHT TO EXIST IN GENERAL